0cjs/sedoc/8bit/cbm/README.md

 ### A/V Jack

-The [A/V jack][cw-av] is an 8-pin 268° DIN (U, not horseshoe shaped).
+The [A/V jack][cw-av] is a DIN-8b 268° (U, not horseshoe shaped).
+Note
-Note that the pin numbering on the 268° connector is different from [the 270° connector][din]; pin the center pin is 6 instead of 8.
-The oldest models use a 5-pin DIN incompatible with the VIC-20, with pins 1-5 having the same function on both connectors.
+that the pin numbering on the -8b connector is different from [the DIN-8a 270° connector][din]; pin the center pin is 6 instead of 8.
+The diagram below uses 8a numbering, however, for compatibility with the DIN-5 plug that also fits it.
+The five pins on the DIN-5 have the same function on both jacks, and is incompatible with the VIC-20 DIN-5 video output.

                         1   Luminance out
           ∪             2   GND